ciwg/workshop-2025-03-04-pcb-project-a-quiic-stemma-optical-encoder-counter/slides.md

 # High speed issues

 - Signal frequency increases with speed and resolution
+- If using two GPIO pins to watch the A and B signals, microcontroller may miss pulses
+- Microcontroller still handling previous pulse when next pulse arrives
 - Example: 2000 pulses/rev at 2,000 RPM * 2 detectors ≈ 133 kHz,
       or 7.5 µs per pulse
-- Microcontrollers struggle to keep up with high-frequency signals
-    - Interrupts and software-based counting miss pulses at high speeds
-    - Microcontroller still handling previous pulse when next pulse arrives
+    - if microcontroller takes longer than 7.5 µs to process a pulse, it will miss the next one

 ![:img High-resolution discs, 70%](disks-resolution.jpg)